top of page

 Algae calcium, on the other hand, is a natural and renewable source of calcium, and its production has a lower environmental impact than other calcium supplements.
 Our way of sourcing the calcified algae ensures the continued growth of the algae on the seabed.

-Algae calcium supplements are suitable for vegans and vegetarians, as they are not derived from animal sources.
+Algae calcium supplements are suitable for vegans and vegetarians, as they are not derived from animal sources but are calcified remains of algae that grow wild on the seabed.

 References: